 - hot objects

 According to the U.S. Fire Administration, deaths from burns or fires are the third leading cause of fatal home injuries.
 In 2010 in the United Sates on average, someone died from a fire every 169 minutes, and a person was injured every 30 minutes.

 Fires and burn injuries affect people from all walks of life.
 However, some groups tend to be more at risk for fire-related injuries and deaths.
 These groups include:

 - People living in manufactured homes or substandard housing.

-For nearly 40 years, Carr & Carr lawyers have been helping injury and accident victims obtain the compensation and care they deserve.
-With offices in Tulsa, Oklahoma City, and Springdale in Northwest Arkansas, our attorneys can also travel to meet you at a location that’s convenient to you.
+For nearly 49 years, Carr & Carr lawyers have been helping injury and accident victims obtain the compensation and care they deserve.
+We have offices in Oklahoma City and Tulsa, and our attorneys can also travel to meet you at a location that’s convenient to you.